-The Company usually interacts with customers at trade shows which could not be possible during the year 2020 due to COVID-19 restrictions.
+The Company usually interacts with customers at trade shows, which could not be possible during the year 2020 due to COVID-19 restrictions.

-Business updates are regularly shared with / disseminated to all of the Company's customers, for example if there has been a product change, update to shipping terms or if any closures of manufacturing plants are intended.
-The Company had regular communications with customers in 2020 to discuss Brexit planning and how the Company's business might be impacted (both for customers inside and outside of the EU), as well as impact form the unprecedented circumstances driven by COVID-19, that required timely coordination with customers to insure business continuity.
+Business updates are regularly shared with / disseminated to all of the Company's customers, for example if there has been a product change, or update to shipping terms..
+The Company provided a number of bulletins throughout 2020 in relation to Brexit and had regular communications with customers to discuss Brexit planning and how the Company's business might be impacted (both for customers inside and outside of the EU).